 I’ve gotten so much in the habit of knitting socks that I have forgotten that hats have many qualities that make them ideal, portable projects.

-Another nudge for me to get started knitting hats was my remembering that Elizabeth Zimmermann liked to knit hats as swatches.
+When I received a review copy of Weekend Hats it reminded me of the advice Elizabeth Zimmermann gave regarding knitting hats as swatches for sweaters.
+She suggested watch caps for quick swatch hats.
 But, I don’t really want to knit such simple hats.
-Cecily and Melissa have provided me with a selection of stylish hats for our favorite waitress and I can pick out something for myself to swatch for the cardigan that has been on my To Do List for way too long.
+In their book Weenend Hats, Cecily and Melissa have provided me with a selection of stylish hats for our favorite waitress and I can pick out something for myself to swatch for the cardigan that has been on my To Do List for waaay too long.

-The very first hat in the book – the Plait Beanie – looks for like an a-symetrical cloche.
-It is knit in bulky weight wool, but I think I could adapt the pattern to worsted weight so I could use it as the swatch sampler for my cardigan.
+The very first hat in the book – the Plait Beanie – looks for like an asymmetrical cloche.
+It is knit in bulky weight wool – Biggo might be a good choice but I think I could adapt the pattern to worsted weight so I could use it as the swatch sampler for my cardigan.

-The restaurant that Bob and I frequent is outdoors.
+One restaurant that Bob and I frequent is outdoors.
 It is covered but it is in a valley and it can be quite cold during the winter.
 They have heaters for the customers but the staff tends to bundle up a bit.
-So, our waitress is going to want to wear her hat at work.
-I’m thinking the Semolina Earflap Hat.
-It is pretty and very practical.
+Because I’m always knitting when we are out to dinner, the staff shows a lot of interest in what I’m making.
+They also like to make shy requests for little goodies like scarves and hats.
+I think the Semolina Earflap Hat would be ideal for one of our favorite waitresses.

 Hats are also a fun way to explore new techniques or shaping methods.
-The Evergreen Beanie (shown on the cover) and Greenery Beret (shown below) have lovely lace designs.
+The Evergreen Beanie and Greenery Beret have lovely lace designs.

 Cables are dramatic details.
 The Glashutte Hat has an overall cable pattern that flows into the decreases.
-The Drift Toque is very intereesting because it is knit from side-to-side with meandering cables.
-The Solitaire Beret (shown below) is knit in reverse stockinette to highlight the single plaited cable.
+The Drift Toque is very interesting because it is knit from side-to-side with meandering cables.
+The Solitaire Beret is knit in reverse stockinette to highlight the single plaited cable.

-The Welted Toque (shown below) features a new take on a classic stockinette cap.
+The Welted Toque features a new take on a classic stockinette cap.
 The three, narrow side welts create an asymmetrical shape.
-The Layered Clocke utilizes short-row shaping for a chic, asymetrical look that covers both ears.
+The Layered Cloche utilizes short-row shaping for a chic, asymmetrical look that covers both ears.

-The comprehensive technique section at the end of the book means that you have everything at your fingertips to knit a hat over a weekend.
+The comprehensive technique section at the end of the book means that you have everything at your fingertips to knit a hat over a creatively satisfying weekend.